signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 Target Configuration
 ===========================================

 Configuring a Target device involves various settings.
-The Settings tab includes sections for Parameters, Timing, and Security.
-The Timing section is available only if the 'Disable Frequency Validation' checkbox in the 'Create Project' settings is checked.
-The Traffic Behavior section is available only if the corresponding checkbox in the 'Create Project' settings is enabled.
-In this device, user can set Default Slave by selecting ‘Default’ under Bus Protocol.
+There are two types of targets: Default Target and Target.

+Default Target - A device that acts as the default communication slave in a master-slave setup.

+Target Device - The device that is currently being controlled or receiving commands from the master.

 .. image:: images/target-default_slave.png
   :alt: target-default_slave